FINTLabs/fint-sikri-arkiv-adapter/README.md

 This adapter have support for OData filtering of cases.
 That means it's now possible to get cases based on a OData filter, not only `mappeid`, `systemid` and `soknadsnummer`.
 The old filter (query param `title`) is now deprecated, use `$filter=tittel eq 'Tittel'` instead!
+FYI: The title filter is by nature a contains so you don't need a complete title.

 We support `saksaar`, `sakssekvensnummer`, `arkivdel`, `tilgangskode`, `saksmappetype`, `tittel`, `mappeid`, `systemid` and primary and secundary `klassifikasjon`.